RIT-Software-Engineering/RIT-SE-CODE-BANK/apps/ca-portal/server/doc/backend_setup.md

         docker run --name project-name-maria-db-instance -e MARIADB_ROOT_PASSWORD=newPassword -p 8000:3306 -d mariadb:latest
         ```

-2. Navigate to the `config_backend.sh` file and update the `DB_ROOT_PASSWORD` variable with the password you set in the previous step (e.g., `newPassword`).
+2. Navigate to the `config_backend` files and update the `DB_ROOT_PASSWORD` variable with the password you set in the previous step (e.g., `newPassword`).
+You can change some other attributes depending on the situation (e.g. changing port numbers if needed).
+    * For Windows, navigate to specifically the `config_backend.bat` file and make the changes neccessary there.
+Since it's a `.bat` file you don't need to set permissions.

-3. Set execute permissions for the script by running `chmod +x config_backend.sh`.
-Then, execute the script itself using `./config_backend.sh`.
+    * For MacOS/Linux, navigate to specifically the `config_backend.sh` file and make the changes neccessary there.
+After you made the changes, set execute permissions for the script by running `chmod +x config_backend.sh`.

+3. Then, execute the script itself.
 This will create an `.env` file with default permissions suitable for a development server.
+    * For Windows, it's `./config_backend.bat`
+    * For MacOS/Linux, it's `./config_backend.sh`

 ### If you need to set up a Prisma instance and/or add new database tables: